zderival/WhatsNew/README.md

 # WhatsNew 📰

-A command-line news aggregator and personalization platform built in Python.
-WhatsNew lets users browse top headlines, search for articles, save favorites, set topic preferences, and receive AI-powered article recommendations tailored to their reading habits.
+A command-line news aggregation and personalization platform built in Python.
+WhatsNew lets users browse top headlines, search for articles, save favorites, manage topic preferences, receive AI-powered recommendations, and gain insights into their reading habits.

 ---